flox/floxdocs/docs/tutorials/sharing-environments.md

     command.

 !!! note "Why so many layers?"
-    By default flox splits every dependency into a different layers, which allows better dependency sharing and faster iteration.
+    By default Flox splits every dependency into a different layers, which allows better dependency sharing and faster iteration.

 Now let's run a command from our image: